Constitution of Bahrain: Executive branch

 According to Article 32 (b) of the 2002 Constitution, "executive authority is vested in the King together with the Council of Ministers and Ministers".
 The Council of Ministers (Cabinet) is appointed directly by the King (Article 33d).
+Previously under the Constitution of 1973, principal executive authority had been vested in the Emir until the state was declared a kingdom in 2002.